mendix/docs/content/en/docs/refguide/installation/install.md

 The portable installer does not include all tools that come installed with Studio Pro or can be leveraged by Studio Pro, such as the MPR tool, mx, mxbuild, mxuit, or the Console Log.
 The portable installer only includes the tools that are necessary to be able to build with Studio Pro and to run apps locally.

 Mendix Studio Pro that is installed via the portable installer does not show up in the in the Mendix Version Selector where you can manage Mendix versions.
-However, you can manually add a Studio Pro version by clicking on the **Add custom version** button in the **Manage Mendix versions** and specifying the path to the executable file of the Studio Pro version.
+However, you can manually add a Studio Pro version by clicking on the **Add custom version** button in the **Manage Mendix versions** and specifying the path to the executable file of the Studio Pro version:

+{{< figure src="/attachments/refguide/installation/install/version-selector.png"   >}}

 ## 7 Signing In